equivalent/little_bastard/README.md

 Simple Docker image with a script in [golang](https://golang.org/) to execute GET request on an endpoint.

-This is usefull if you cannot do cron jobs in your settup.
+This is usefull if you cannot do cron jobs in your application settup.

-Just expose a certain route in your web application to execute the job or to schedule backround job trigger
-`little_bastard` image to execute request on it.
+Just expose a certain route in your web application to execute the job (or to schedule backround job) and trigger `little_bastard` image to execute request on it.